 Discharge to the Members of the Board of Directors and the Executive Management from Liability for Activities during Fiscal Year 2013.
-Proposal of the Board of Directors

 The Board of Directors proposes that shareholders grant discharge to the members of the Board of Directors and Messrs.
 Steven Newman, Esa Ikaheimonen, Allen Katz, John Stobart, David Tonnel and Ihab Toma, who served as members of executive management in 2013, from liability for activities during fiscal year 2013.